Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/harbor-master-init.md

-# Harbor Master: Initializing the Project and Database
+# Harbor Master: Working with a database

-In this chapter, we'll set up the Harbor Master project from scratch.
-We'll create a minimal API project and establish a connection to a PostgreSQL database without using Entity Framework Core.
+In this chapter, you will establish a connection to a PostgreSQL database.

 ## Learning Objectives

 By the end of this chapter, you should be able to:
-- Create a minimal API project in ASP.NET Core
 - Set up a project structure with appropriate folders
 - Connect to a PostgreSQL database using Npgsql directly
 - Create a database schema with tables and relationships

-## Prerequisites

-Before starting this project, ensure you have:
-- .NET 8 SDK installed
-- PostgreSQL installed and running
-- pgAdmin or another PostgreSQL client tool
-- Basic understanding of C# and SQL

 ## Step 1: Creating the Minimal API Project